Skip to main content

 You do not need a PAL if you are in Canada, have a study permit and are applying for a study permit extension.
 While doing questionnaire in the IRCC secure account, please follow the instruction below:

-• Do you have a provincial attestation leter? - No
+• Do you have a provincial attestation letter? - No

 • Do you qualify for an exception? - Yes

-• Which exception do you qualify for? - I am an applicant applying within Canada as described under section 215(1) of the Immigration and Refugee Protection Regulations (IRPR).
+• Which exception do you qualify for? - I am an applicant who meets another exception listed on the IRCC website.

 More information about PAL can be found on the IRCC website.